tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/复制镜像_intl_en.md

  6. Switch to a destination region.
 Select the successfully copied image in the image list under the region, and click **Create Instance** to create the same CVM instance.

 ### Copy images via API
 You can also use SyncCvmImage API to copy images.
-For details, see [SyncCvmImage API](https://intl.cloud.tencent.com/document/api/213/1336).